cnnrbrn/noroff-programming-foundations-content/module-2/lesson-3.md

-# Lesson 3 - Objects and arrays of objects
+# Lesson 3 - null, Objects and arrays of objects

+## null

+We saw that an uninitialised variable (a variable that has been declared but not assigned a value), receives a value of `undefined`.

+You can think of `undefined` as an empty value - we can't do much with it.

+JavaScript has another empty value called `null` which you will often see too.
+In practical terms, there is not really any difference between undefined and null, they are both empty value types.

+So why have two empty value types and confuse everyone?

+The original version of JavaScript was written in ten days in the mid-1990s on a tight deadline.
+Some of the decisions made by the developer were maybe not the best but we have to live with them as there is an enormous amount of code written that takes into account these decisions.

+When a variable or object property (discussed below) has no real value it will often be given the value `null`.

+---

+## Introduction to objects

 `Objects` are used to store related variables.

 Variables inside objects are called `properties`.
 Everything in an object lives inside curly braces: `{}`

 Objects can have none or many properties.